rehierl/node-tree-outliner/3-4-0-design-5.md

 exist.
 That is, because the definition of a section's end, with regards to a section's first content node, builds upon the existence of a first content node.

+Recall, that all section have to be closed, or otherwise their contents would be undefined.
+Also, in order to close a section, that section has to be opened first.
+The state transitions are strict!

 **DEFINITION**
 The maximum (i.e. widest) scope of a section, that does not produce any kind of conflict, will be referred to as "the default scope of a section".

 A generic definition of the end of a section can only define a section's default scope.
-In principle, additional rules (e.g. rank) can still be defined that can be used to further limit the scope of a section (hence, default scope).
+In principle, additional rules can still be defined that can be used to further limit the scope of a section (hence, default scope).

 **CLARIFICATION**
 The search for an event that could be used to define the end of a section, with